bczhc/cw-keyer/README.md

 ## Notes

 I use this as a software-defined Morse keyer solution.
-Stuff is _mostly_ vibe coded with OpenCode:deepseek-v4-pro, as a disclaimer.
-And at least the README is written by me all by-hand :).
+Stuff is _mostly_ vibe coded with OpenCode:deepseek-v4-pro - fair warning.
+The README however, is written by me all by-hand :).

 The project is inspired by <https://www.youtube.com/watch?v=Hn4j2nfdKNE> and their <https://didahdit.com> website.